saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 ## Main Workflow

 NeuroTriage AI is designed to integrate seamlessly into the existing radiology workflow without requiring users to learn a new application.
-The AI operates in the background immediately after a CT brain study is acquired and assists radiologists by intelligently prioritizing suspected intracranial hemorrhage (ICH) cases within the existing PACS worklist.
+The AI operates silently in the background immediately after a CT brain study is acquired and assists radiologists by intelligently prioritizing suspected intracranial hemorrhage (ICH) cases within the existing PACS worklist.

 The user journey is as follows: